fpco/schoolofhaskell/doc/wishlist.md

 expose annotated ASTs from ide-backend, possibly involving modifications of GHC itself.
 Until then, we'll stick to the haskell-src-exts / autocomplete map annotation of type info.

+# Identifier info

+* Fall back on hoogle when identifier info fails.
+Might be best to implement this at the stack-ide level so that all clients can benefit.